Portal 2: Development

 After the success of Portal, Valve decided to make Portal 2 a standalone product, partly because of pressure from other developers within Valve who wanted to work on a Portal product.
 Work began almost immediately after the release of Portal.
 Valve committed more resources to Portal 2s development than they had for the first game; Portal had a team of seven or eight people, but Portal 2 had a team of 30 or 40.
 The initial team of four was expanded as subgroups formed to devise game mechanics and to plot the story.
 Participants in internal review processes were inspired by what they saw to join the project.
 According to Erik Wolpaw, some Portal 2 developers worked on the Left 4 Dead games to help them meet milestones, but returned to Portal 2, "with extra people in tow."
 Kim Swift, Portals designer, left Valve for Airtight Games halfway through Portal 2s development.

-Project manager Erik Johnson said Valve's goal for Portal 2 was to find a way to "re-surprise" players, which he considered a "pretty terrifying" prospect.
+Project manager Erik Johnson stated that Valve's goal for Portal 2 was to find a way to "re-surprise" players, which he considered a "pretty terrifying" prospect.
 In March 2011, one month before the game's release, Valve president Gabe Newell called Portal 2 "the best game we've ever done".
 After Portal 2s release, Geoff Keighley wrote that according to Newell, "Portal 2 will probably be Valve's last game with an isolated single-player experience".
 Keighley later stated that the use of the word "probably" suggests that "this could change."
 Newell said that Valve is not "giving up on single-player", but intends to include more social features on top of the single-player experience, akin to the cooperative mode in Portal 2.